 Symptoms of the disorder can begin as early as adolescence or as late as older adulthood.

-There is not a perfect way to approach a loved one that you assume or know is struggling with a gambling disorder.
+There is no perfect way to approach a loved one that you assume or know is struggling with a gambling disorder.
 The critical sign of problem gambling is often hidden from awareness, with denial.
 Most people are not aware that they have a problem, so approaching them to tell them that they do have a problem can be difficult.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
 Even though you may not be able to prevent your loved one from developing a gambling disorder, you can still talk with them about treatment options.

 There are effective treatments for gambling disorders.
 The first step in treatment is being able to recognize that you have a gambling problem, which can be difficult for most individuals.
-Many individuals reach this realization at a very low point brought upon by the gambling disorder.
+Many individuals reach this realization at a very low point brought upon by gambling disorder.
 Even with treatment, there is a probability that you may return to gambling.
-This is more like occur if you spend time with people who gamble or you’re in gambling environments.
+This is more likely to occur if you spend time with people who gamble or you’re in gambling environments.
 If you feel that you’ll start gambling again, contact your mental health professional or sponsor right away to prevent a relapse.

 Psychotherapy, also known as talk therapy or psychological counseling is used to identify the patterns of behaviors, thoughts, beliefs, etc. that may impact individuals with gambling disorders.

-Behavioral therapy/ Cognitive behavioral therapy: Behavioral therapy systematic exposure to the behavior you want to unlearn and teaches you skills to reduce your urge to gamble.
+Behavioral therapy/ Cognitive behavioral therapy: Behavioral therapy is systematic exposure to the behavior you want to unlearn and teaches you skills to reduce your urge to gamble.
 Cognitive-behavioral therapy will often focus on identifying unhealthy, irrational, and negative beliefs and replacing them with healthy, positive ones.
 Another focus of cognitive therapy is to help change distorted beliefs and thoughts that maintain the unhealthy behaviors associated with gambling disorder.

 Family therapy: This form of therapy can provide the individual with support, as well as the family in regards to how the gambling behaviors affect the family unit.
 It can provide the family with skills on how to resolve issues that arise and communicate with each other in a healthy manner.